Purse snatching is common because it's such an easy crime. Learn what to never do, how to stay safe and lose as little as possible.

 Sonya Smith's ferocity and bravery are admirable, but she unnecessarily risked her life for possessions that can be replaced.

-If only the above victims had known the most basic of the street crime safety tips for women:
+The most basic of street crime safety tips for women is:

 Let him have your purse – as long as you get away.